 And finally, if you have a nut allergy, especially a peanut allergy, you will have to be really careful, as nuts are a staple in Vietnamese kitchens and are often served as a flourish or garnish on dishes.
 If you are severely allergic, it’s best to carry around a food restriction card like this one, which tells you how, exactly, to say things like “If I eat peanuts I will die.”
 Your best bet is to stick with mostly soup dishes, as they are least likely to have peanuts and other nuts.

-Next up: Learn a few key dishes that are generally best for people with food sensitivities.
+Next up: Learn a few key dishes that are generally best for gluten-free, vegan and vegetarian food in Vietnam.

 BEST FOR: Gluten-free, vegetarian, vegan, peanut-free